-Further information on the Mathematics MS degree program can be found here.
+Further information on the Mathematics MS degree program can be found in the MS program handbook.

 Applicants to the 4+1 Mathematics MS program are required to have a grade point average of 3.25 or higher at the time of admission.
 In addition, they must have obtained a grade of B or better in each of the prerequisite courses listed above.
 The minimum grade point average must be maintained through completion of their undergraduate degree.

 Emory students who have transferred from Oxford College are eligible for the Mathematics 4+1 program, provided they have met the course requirements listed above.
 (Since the only required courses currently offered at Oxford are Math 315 and CS 171, students transferring from Oxford might only be able to meet the requirements for the applied mathematics option.)

 Qualified students will be able to apply to the program during the spring of their junior year.
 The application materials will consist of a CV, personal statement, Emory transcript, and 3 recommendation letters from faculty.
 Applications will need to be completed by early March.
 The 4+1 program committee will then have the responsibility of reviewing the applications, and will then make recommendations for admission to ECAS/LGS.
 Final decisions will be made and students notified before the enrollment deadlines for the subsequent Fall semester.